tobega/tailspin-v0/TailspinReference.md

 A series of characters within single quotes, e.g. `'Hello World!'`.
 To write a single quote in a string, just double it up, e.g. `'What''s up?'`.

+A string value can be [deconstructed](#deconstructor) into a stream of strings where each string is what is normally considered a character, but may be a composition of several unicode codepoints.

+To work with contents of strings, you probably want to look at [composers](#composer), but if you only want to test for content, a [matcher](#matchers) may be good enough.
+Both composers and matchers work with individual unicode codepoints.

 To enter a character by its numeric unicode value, prefix the decimal value (or [arithmetic expression](#arithmetic-expression)) with "$#" and end with ";", e.g. `'$#9;'` gives a tab character.